 Buffalo in Kansas

-Prior to white settlers entering Kansas there were an estimated 20 million buffalo roaming the Great Plains.
+Prior to white settlers entering Kansas there were an estimated 20 million American Bison, commonly called buffalo, roaming the Great Plains.
 These animals were hunted by native peoples and used for food, clothing, housing, and many other essential items.
 Some of the plains tribes followed buffalo herds throughout the year.

 When settlers first entered territorial Kansas they too saw the value of these large animals.
 Many settlers began hunting buffalo to sell the meat and hides for profit.
 Dodge City was a major shipping point for buffalo meat and hides.
 In the first three months of 1872, more than 43,000 buffalo hides and nearly 1.5 million pounds of meat were shipped to the East on the Santa Fe Railway.
 Bone pickers were paid $4 to $6 a ton for the dried buffalo bones.
 Shipped east, the bones were then ground and used in the manufacture of fertilizer, combs, dice, buttons, and bone china dishes.
 Some homesteaders used this business to supplement their farm income.